 Just over an hour from Tampa is Bok Tower Gardens in Lake Wales and is unlike anywhere else in Florida: gardens full of greenery and blooms provide habitat for 126 bird species; and a 205-foot, neo-Gothic and Art Deco-style singing tower with a 60-bell carrilon.

 This is the peaceful setting that Edward Bok envisioned nearly 100 years ago.
-A soundtrack accompanies visitors while they explore the gardens and historic Pinewood Estate.
+A soundtrack accompanies visitors while they explore the lush gardens.
 For children, there are plenty of places to play at Hammock Hollow Children’s Garden, which has art stations and climbing features.
 Stop for lunch or dinner at Blue Palmetto Cafe.

 John and Mable Ringling Museum of Art, 60 miles